Lead by Design

 - Reduce the Noise by Muting Single Projects!
 May 21, 2015

-Sharpen Your Product Design Skills — You'll learn from those of us who practice the principles of product design on a daily basis.
-All courses are held online using GoToMeeting, so you can attend from anywhere.
+Sharpen Your Product Design Skills — You and your team will learn from those of us who practice the principles of progressive design on a daily basis.
+Our training can be held online using GoToMeeting, in your offices, or your team can head over to Campbell,Ca to our headquarters where we have our training space.

 Dig into design concepts with our library of resources.